 - Large payouts

 - The Fair Work Ombudsman will require any underpayments to be rectified.
 This means losing a usually large lump-sum of money to be remunerated to any employee that was paid below the award.
 Last year, one company had to pay a massive $460,000 back to employees.

 - The media loves a good story of a company “ripping off” its employees.
 Even if your award non-compliance was all an innocent mistake, it’s bait for bad publicity, and tarnishes your company’s reputability.
 Grill’d, 7-Eleven and George Calombaris’ hospitality company have all suffered major brand damage due to such non-compliance.

 - Not providing employees the correct remuneration for their efforts, or breaks and leave, will leave them unsure about how invested you are in them and their wellbeing.
 This will undoubtedly lower employee levels of satisfaction with your company, and they won’t likely be doing their best work in these conditions.

 Ensuring that your company is complying with modern awards is mission-critical.
 Non-compliance is easy to achieve, and is expensive, time-consuming, bad for publicity, and will lower workplace morale.
 Many companies are likely just one audit away from hefty fines and large backpays.
 The best way to avoid all of these dramas is to outsource your payroll to a reliable company, whose core role it is to stay up-to-date with modern awards as they change and adapt.
-Roubler provides full award interpretation for all Modern Awards backed by a fully integrated and managed payroll platform, ensuring absolute compliance is achieved.
+Roubler provides award interpretation for modern awards, backed by a fully integrated and managed payroll platform, giving you peace of mind around compliance.
 If you would like to find out how we can assist, please get in touch.

 Read our payroll EBook for more information on award interpretations.